hpi-schul-cloud/infra-tools/dbcmetrics/README.md

 # dbcmetrics

 A containerized Python application which exposes sepcial dBildungscloud values as Prometheus metrics.
-The application can have multiple modules for different values, e.g. a module for the application version of a running dBildungscloud instance or a further module providing the amount of mails in the dBidlungscloud mailboxes
+The application can have multiple modules for different values, e.g. a module for the application version of a running dBildungscloud instance or a further module providing the amount of mails in the dBidlungscloud mailboxes.
-The port where metrics are exposed is currently hard codeed to 9000
+The port where metrics are exposed is currently hard codeed to 9000.

 The source code can be found in the [dbcmetrics](https://github.com/hpi-schul-cloud/infra-tools/tree/master/dbcmetrics) folder of the infra-tools repository of hpi-schul-cloud on github.

 # Configuration

 ## Config File
-A `dbcm_config.yaml` config file will be read either from a global location `/etc/dbcmconfig` or the file path which is specified in a `DBCMCONFIG` environment variable.
+A `dbcm_config.yaml` config file will be read either from a global location `/etc/dbcmconfig` or the file path which is specified in an `DBCMCONFIG` environment variable.

 ### Environment Variables